 Use of mobile phones, cameras, electronic devices: Staff should not use personal mobile telephones in the presence of pupils and must never be used for taking or storing images or recordings of pupils.
 Any images or recordings should only be taken, edited or stored on school computers unless with the express permission of the Principal.
 Photographs or recordings should only be made where there is a legitimate school purpose.
 A pupil's privacy and dignity must be preserved at all times.
 Images or recordings must not be transmitted to third parties without permission of the Principal or parents of the pupil involved.
-The School's' Acceptable Use Policy sets out the expectations for pupils and parents on the use of mobile phones and cameras whilst at the school.
+The Gower School's IT Acceptable Use Policy and Mobile and Smart Technology Policy sets out the expectations for pupils and parents on the use of mobile phones and cameras whilst at the school.
 Staff should not use any other electronic device capable of capturing images of pupils other than a school camera.
 This is in line with the whole school policy on the use of mobile phones and cameras.
 The LADO is to be informed if there is any contravention of the school policy regarding the use of personal mobile phones, cameras or other electronic and communication devices by adults working or volunteering at the school.
-For more details, please see our E-safety Policy.
+For more details, please see our Online Safety Policy, IT Acceptable Use Policy and Mobile and Smart Technology Policy.

 Staff Training: Online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
 All staff undertake a day of Safeguarding training each September.
-Throughout the school year, staff have training on Prevent, updates to legislation, online safety, etc. All staff undertake Safeguarding induction training, and are provided with a copy of KCSIE (2023), which they sign to acknowledge having read.
+Throughout the school year, staff have training on Prevent, updates to legislation, online safety, etc. All staff undertake Safeguarding induction training and are provided with a copy of KCSIE (2024), which they sign to acknowledge having read.